labe/sinatra_user_accounts/creating_accounts.md

 end
 ```

-If creating an account is not much different from logging in, however, it may make more sense to consolidate both forms on the same page.
+If it's your opinion that creating an account is not much different from logging in, however, it may make more sense to consolidate both forms on the same page.

 ```
 get '/login' do